Jayrikers/dsc-phase-1-project-v3/README.md

 The company is new in the industry and they are interested in purchasing and operating airplanes for commercial and private enterprise but they are not familiar with any potential risks.

 **Objectives;**
-To determine which aircraft are of lowest risk for the company for the company to invest in Identify main causes of accidents in airlines
+To determine which aircraft are of lowest risk for the company to invest in Identify main causes of accidents in airlines
 Types of airlines that are likely to cause accidents